Cambodia determined to implement China-style 'Great Firewall' despite glitches | DW | 25.02.2022

 The so-called 'Great Firewall' of China is Beijing's notorious combination of legislative actions and technologies in order to regulate the internet domestically.

-The firewall's role is to block access to selected foreign websites and to slow down cross-border internet traffic, something Cambodia is now apparently tying to imitate.
+The firewall's role is to block access to selected foreign websites and to slow down cross-border internet traffic, something Cambodia is now apparently trying to imitate.

 "The ability to speak freely online in Cambodia is on life support," said Sophal Ear, an associate dean and professor at the Thunderbird School of Management in Arizona.